 Benchmarks

-Timing measurements for sct commands run against two SNOMED CT editions:
+Timing measurements for sct commands run against a real SNOMED CT release:

 Machine: Lenovo Yoga 9i Pro - Intel Core Ultra 9 185H (16 cores), 64 GB RAM, NVMe SSD.